CosmWasm/docs-deprecated/docs/getting-started/intro.md

 ---
-id: intro
-title: Your First Contract
+title: First Contract
-sidebar_label: First Contract
+order: 1
 ---

+# Your First Contract

 Buckle up, we will now get first-hand experience with CosmWasm, by starting up our own CosmWasm-enabled blockchain (just one node for now), modifying